 Krueger maintained the meat market until August 1917 when he leased the building to R.A.
 Luedtke, who had been operating a market in one of Gardner Green’s buildings on lower Water Street.

 Luedtke purchased the property, which eventually passed to his son Arthur, in May 1922 (Deeds, Volume 83, Page 623).

 Princeton Republic, June 8, 1922 – “Last week a deal came to a close between G.A.
 Krueger and R.A.
 Luedtke whereby the latter became the owner of the former’s meat market building.
 Mr. Luedtke has been in possession of the building as a renter for the past several years but decided to become the owner.”

 Princeton Republic, March 5, 1935 – “Recently a deal was consummated between R. A. Luedtke and his son Arthur whereby the latter takes over his father’s meat market business.
 Arthur, who has been with his father in the business for the past number of years, is thoroughly acquainted in every phase of the business.”

 Arthur Luedtke purchased the property from his widowed mother, Lena, in January 1938 and continued the business for nearly another 30 years.

-(I have not verified the walking tour information, which has not been updated for some time.)
+I have not verified the walking tour information.

 Dover Street Collected Home (vintage home decor), which previously was located at 620 West Water, moved into the building in January 2021.